herobd/FUDGE/README.md

 #### Wait, how long does this take to train?
 If trained to the full 700,000 iterations, it takes a couple weeks, depending on your GPU.
 I used a batch size of 1 due to hardware limitations.
 I also hard-coded the batch size of 1, so you have to as well (GCNs handle batches specially and I didn't want to code that up).

 However, from an experiment I ran, I think you can get the same results with only 250,000 iterations by accumulating the gradient to pretend a batch size of 5.
-This is done with by adding `"accum_grad_steps": 5` to `trainer` in the config json.
+This is done by adding `"accum_grad_steps": 5` to `trainer` in the config json.
 Yes, that means it only updates the weights 50,000 times.

 ### Evaluating